patricklafrance/mf-enhanced-poc/Zack.md

 loadRemote("remote1/HelloWorld.jsx").then(mod => console.log("Module loaded!", mod));
 ```

-Furthermore, when a runtime plugin is configured with the webpack `ModuleFederationPlugin` plugin and `remoteEntry.js` remote entry, the `errorLoadRemote` hook is called as expected when a failed attempt to load an offline remote is executed with an `import` statement and the application is rendered without any error:
+When a runtime plugin is configured with the webpack `ModuleFederationPlugin` plugin and the remote is configured with `remoteEntry.js` as a remote entry, the `errorLoadRemote` hook is called as expected when an attempt to load the remote is done with an `import` statement and it fail:

 ```js offlineRemotePlugin.js
 export default function () {